Private Equity Funds and Institutional Investors in M&A

 - the vulnerability of commodity-driven economies to cyclical external shocks coming from China, the United States or Europe;

-- in certain jurisdictions, concerns about ‘piercing the veil’ and directors’ exposure to personal liability;
+- in certain jurisdictions, concerns about ‘piercing the corporate veil’ and directors’ exposure to personal liability;

 - transparency issues in the due diligence process;

-- markets in which there are few (if any) generally accepted and publicly shared contractual terms for M&A deals, resulting in lengthier negotiations requiring more commitment of the investment team’s time;
+- markets in which there are few (if any) generally accepted and publicly available contractual terms for M&A deals, resulting in lengthier negotiations and requiring more commitment of the investment team’s time;

-While the pandemic’s impact on the economies of the region posed additional novel challenges in 2020, the return, in 2021, of political risk to the forefront in many countries has fuelled more familiar concerns, but private equity funds and institutional investors appear to be well prepared to ride out even the pandemic’s unique storm.
-Past experiences have honed their skills at managing businesses through unexpected developments.
-In this regard, grappling with tough scenarios has been and probably will continue to be normal ordinary course of business for private funds and institutional investors active in Latin America.
-As discussed below, the business and legal approaches that private equity investors have developed for this region are designed expressly to navigate through radically uncertain scenarios that are hard to quantify and therefore price.
+While the pandemic’s impact on the economies of the region posed additional novel challenges, the aftermath of the pandemic has brought political risk to the forefront in many countries in the region, including Chile, Colombia and Brazil.
+Private equity funds and institutional investors are increasingly focused on the potential impact of the political context on their investment strategies.
+In this regard, grappling with tough scenarios has been and probably will continue to be ordinary course for private funds and institutional investors active in Latin America.
+As discussed below, the business and legal approaches that private equity investors have developed for the region are designed expressly to navigate through radically uncertain scenarios that are hard to quantify and, therefore, price.

 Mitigating risks through contractual rights

-A critical element of this risk mitigation involves negotiating contractual rights that support an investment thesis and address the idiosyncratic challenges faced in Latin America.
-In our experience, particularly in the case of acquiring minority stakes, the most significant such contractual protection relates to the target’s business plan and deviations from such plan.
-Given that management of unexpected developments is a principal concern of private equity and institutional investors in Latin America, it can be safely assumed that any plan beats no plan when carrying out a successful acquisition.
+A critical element of this mitigation strategy involves negotiating contractual rights that support the sponsors’ investment thesis and address the idiosyncratic challenges faced in Latin America.
+In our experience, particularly in the case of minority-stake acquisitions, the most significant such contractual protection relates to the target’s business plan and deviations from such plan.
+Given that management of unexpected developments is a principal concern of private equity and institutional investors in Latin America, it is safe to assume that any plan beats no plan when carrying out a successful acquisition.

-Developing with the controlling shareholder a shared business strategy is often the first order of business in protecting the investment thesis of a private equity investment.
-Typically, private equity and institutional investors begin developing an economic narrative for their proposed investment during the due diligence exercise.
+Developing with the controlling shareholder a shared business strategy is often the first order of business in protecting the investment thesis.
+Typically, private equity and institutional investors begin developing an economic narrative for their proposed investment during their due diligence exercise.
 In this phase of trying to understand ‘what is going on here,’ investors often come up with approaches to encourage and upgrade winning strategies while trying to discourage and control business approaches perceived as counterproductive.

 Many businesses in Latin America, particularly family-run businesses, are still used to operating in fairly unstructured and informal manners.
 For this reason, the introduction of formal planning and, even more importantly, the acceptance by the target’s management of processes and procedures calibrated to ensure adhesion to a business plan can sometimes be challenging.
 In particular, they may require behavioural changes that the controlling shareholder and management resist.
 This is one of the principal reasons why many of the international private equity and institutional investors that have been most successful in the region have a local team capable of bridging the gap between business cultures.
 A local team can be critical inasmuch as ‘boots on the ground’ help overcome deviations from the plan and the nearly inevitable mid-course adjustments.